HannaLAguilar/Dog-_Identification_CNN/README.md

 ## Project Overview

-Given an image of a dog, the algorithm will identify an estimate of the canine’s breed.
+This project involves the implementation of an image classification code using CNNs on a dog breeds dataset.
+The main idea is, given an image of a dog, the algorithm will identify an estimate of the dog’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.

 ![Sample Output][image1]

 Technologies used in this folder: